jackc/pgx/README.md

 ## v4 Coming Soon

-This is the current stable v3 version. v4 is currently is in prelease status.
+This is the current stable v3 version. v4 is currently is in release candidate status.
 Consider using [v4](https://github.com/jackc/pgx/tree/v4) for new development or test upgrading existing applications.

 ## Features